adamehrheart/od-business-plan/technical/env-management.md

 # List all environment variables for a project
 vercel env ls

-# Add environment variable to all projects
+# Add environment variable to a project
 vercel env add VARIABLE_NAME --scope=team

 # Pull environment variables to local .env